codebar/tutorials/general/getting-started-in-tech.md

 At codebar, we concentrate on web technologies for several reasons:

-- It doesn't need any initial investment: all the tools you need to learn about web technologies available online for free.
+- No initial investment is needed: all the tools you need to learn about web technologies are available online for free.
 And the computer you use doesn’t have to be new or a top of the range model, most computers will perform well, including shared computers in libraries.
 - You can see results very fast.
 - They are ubiquitous: a lot of technologies that started on the web are now used in many other places.
 Even if you end up working in a domain that has nothing to do with the web, you will likely use or interact with web technologies.

 Web technologies are designed in such a way that they tend to more clearly separate user interface work from data processing work.
 As a result, web developer jobs typically fall into three broad categories:
-- Front-end: work that deals with user interfaces
+- Front end: work that deals with user interfaces
-- Back-end: work that deals with data processing
+- Back end: work that deals with data processing
 - Full stack: work that combines both aspects

 Both front-end and back-end have their own complexities and neither is easier than the other.
 So let’s have a look at what they both involve.
 Take this web page as an example.
 It is a page on the codebar.io website and you are reading it via a web browser on a computer or mobile device.
 The codebar website runs on a computer in a data center that runs a piece of software called a web server.
 Both talk to each other via the internet.